Red Sox vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- In seven games as the underdog over the last 10 matchups, the Red Sox have posted a mark of 4-3.
+- In three games over the last 10 matchups when favored by oddsmakers, the Red Sox have a record of 1-2.

-- When it comes to the over/under, the Red Sox and their opponents are 5-5-0 in their last 10 games.
+- The Red Sox and their opponents have combined to hit the over four times in their last 10 games with a total.

-- Bookmakers have yet to post a spread in any of the Red Sox's past 10 games.
-Boston's last three contests have gone under the total, and the average total in that streak was 8.2.
+- Oddsmakers have not set a spread for any of the Red Sox's last 10 games.
+Boston games have finished below the set point total four times in a row, and the average total in this stretch was 8.5 runs.

 Discover More About This Game